Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Introduction

-Coupled tensor decomposition, an extension of tensor decomposition to multi-block tensors, provides a natural solution for jointly analyzing two or more tensors \cite{zhou2016linked,gong2018double,sorensen2015coupled}.
-Interestingly, the uniqueness condition for coupled tensor decomposition is more relaxed than that of single tensor decomposition \cite{sorensen2015coupled,hunyadi2017tensor}.
-It can also take full advantage of the constraints (e.g., sparsity, smoothness and nonnegativity) so that it can obtain more unique solutions and interpretable components \cite{xue2019coupled, cichocki2013tensor}.
-Coupled tensor decomposition can achieve higher decomposition accuracy and stronger robustness, reveal the inner-relationships among tensor data, and maintain the potential interactions among multi-way structure of tensor data \cite{cong2015tensor, xue2019coupled, wang2020group}.
-The interactions will inevitably be lost in two-way matrix counterparts \cite{calhoun2009review,gong2015generalized}, and coupled tensor methods can circumvent the independent constraint \cite{hunyadi2017tensor,morup2011applications}.
-Moreover, coupled tensor decomposition of multi-block tensors can achieve the simultaneous extraction of common components shared by all blocks and individual components corresponding to individual block \cite{yokota2012linked,wang2019generalization,zhou2015group}.
+Coupled tensor decomposition, an extension of tensor decomposition to multi-block tensors, allows for the simultaneous decomposition of two or more tensors with an enforced shared structure \cite{zhou2016linked,gong2018double,sorensen2015coupled}.
+Notably, the uniqueness condition for coupled tensor decomposition is more relaxed compared to that of single tensor decomposition \cite{sorensen2015coupled,hunyadi2017tensor}.
+This method can leverage various constraints, such as sparsity, smoothness, and nonnegativity, to obtain more unique solutions and interpretable components \cite{xue2019coupled, cichocki2013tensor}.
+By preserving the multi-way structure of tensor data, Coupled tensor decomposition can achieve higher decomposition accuracy and robustness, revealing interconnections among tensor data that would inevitably be lost in two-way matrix counterparts \cite{cong2015tensor,xue2019coupled,wang2020group,calhoun2009review,gong2015generalized}, while coupled tensor methods can circumvent the independent constraint \cite{hunyadi2017tensor,morup2011applications}.
+Moreover, coupled tensor decomposition of multi-block tensors can achieve the simultaneous extraction of common components shared by all tensors and individual components specific to each tensor \cite{yokota2012linked,wang2019generalization,zhou2015group}.